-18.1 CECG regularly assesses and reviews its child protection processes at a policy, procedure and operational level to continually improve how it addresses child protection matters.
-This process recognises the complexity of child protection and the need to continually assess approaches, available resources, access to specialist services, and education for staff, students and the school community.
+18.1 CECG regularly assesses and reviews its child safety processes at a policy, procedure and operational level to continually improve how it addresses child safety matters.
+This process recognises the complexity of child safety and the need to continually assess approaches, available resources, access to specialist services, and education for staff, students and the school community.